qmk/qmk_firmware/docs/feature_layouts.md

     #include QMK_KEYBOARD_H

-In your config.h, you can also use this variable to include the keyboard's `config.h`:

-    #include QMK_KEYBOARD_CONFIG_H

 If you want to keep some keyboard-specific code, you can use these variables to escape it with an `#ifdef` statement:

 * `KEYBOARD_<folder1>_<folder2>`